jank-st/stm32U0_training_materials/adc/adc_theory.md

 ## Single continuous conversion

 Setup:
 - CONT = 1
-- DISC = 0
+- DISCEN = 0

-the same channel is continuously samples, ADC newer stops.
+The same channel is continuously samples, ADC newer stops.

 ![continuous conversion](./img/continuous_conversion.svg)

 ## Discontinuous Conversion Mode

 Setup:
 - CONT = 0
-- DISC = 1
+- DISCEN = 1

 A mode when scan stop after set number of conversion in sequence and wait for new start/trigger.